 If your doctor thinks you don’t need a biopsy, but you feel there’s something wrong with your breast, follow your instincts.
 Don’t be afraid to talk to your doctor about this or go to another doctor for a second opinion.

 A biopsy is the only sure way to diagnose breast cancer.

 Even before you have a biopsy, you might want to get a second opinion.
 This way, another expert from another hospital or mammogram center will look at your mammogram.
 You can ask your doctor to set this up for you, or you can have your mammograms sent to an expert you have chosen.
 If you have had a digital mammogram, the images can be sent electronically, but you may still need to send your older films to compare.

 Your doctor’s office staff can help you figure out what you need to do and how to do it.
 They should send your most recent mammogram and any older ones they have to a center that specializes in mammograms and the diagnosis of breast cancer.
 Or, if the facility will make copies, you can take them for a second opinion yourself.
-Be sure to find out ahead of time if the second facility or doctor accepts copies; some facilities read only original x-rays.
+Be sure to find out ahead of time if the second facility or doctor accepts copies; some facilities want only original x-rays.
 You should also find out if your health insurance will pay for a second opinion.
 If not, you will want know what your costs will be.